 It is the dream of many flower gardeners to have a large greenhouse to grow tropical plants and start seeds all year.
-However, many gardeners have neither the space nor the money to install a full sized greenhouse.
-A cold frame can act like a mini greenhouse, allowing the gardener to start the growing season well before the last frost.
+However, many gardeners have neither the space nor the money to install a full-sized greenhouse.
+A cold frame can act as a mini greenhouse, allowing the gardener to start the growing season well before the last frost.

 What is a Cold Frame?

 In its simplest form, a cold frame is a box, usually constructed out of wood, with a clear lid made out of glass, plastic, or fiberglass.

 A cold frame is for gardeners who are ready to move beyond cloches and floating row covers, but aren’t quite ready to invest in a greenhouse.
 A cold frame can be mobile, or one can dedicate a permanent space in the garden for this structure.

 Gardeners can buy a range of cold frames, from a basic model made of a steel frame covered with reinforced vinyl, to a deluxe model fitted with double wall polycarbonate panels.
 Gardeners should consider the growing climate, and how long they wish to extend the season when choosing cold frame models.